 - Coercion at destination– passport and employment contract were confiscated.

-- Abuse of vulnerability – dependency on exploiters, economic and family situations.
+- Abuse of vulnerability – dependency on exploiters due to economic and family situations.

 Are you or someone you know being trafficked?